Varshith-0/Watts-Strogatz-Graph-Generator/README.md

 # Watts-Strogatz-Graph-Generator
-I would like to thank ChatGPT-5 for writing the code.
+Just for fun I have created a web for generating Watts–Strogatz Graphs using ChatGPT-5.